 Official site: http://www.belmontpark.com

 8. Enjoy Aquatic Shows at SeaWorld

-This 200-acre amusement park is famous for its aquatic shows and amusement rides.
+This 200-acre amusement park is famous for its aquatic shows and roller coaster rides.
 SeaWorld also has an aquarium and is home to adorable marine mammals, including sea lions and sea otters.
-One of the resident sea lions even performs in a live-action musical TV show.

 Other highlights of SeaWorld are the kid-friendly roller coaster and water rides.
 The Shipwreck Rapids and Journey to Atlantis are exciting rides for kids who meet the height requirement of 42 inches tall.

 Opened in 2022, the Sesame Street Bay of Play features rides designed for little kids, and play spaces for children aged seven and younger.
 The Sesame Street Bay of Play also includes Sesame Street Storytime and the Furry Friends Dance Party, where kids can dance along with Elmo.